Management Strategy

 ID Characteristics

-Flowers: Are yellow (though very rarely white) and grouped in umbrella-shaped clusters (umbels), with 15-25 unequal spokes per umbel (10-20 cm wide).
+Flowers: Yellow (or rarely white) and grouped in umbrella-shaped clusters (called umbels), with 15 – 25 unequal spokes per umbel (10 – 20 cm wide).
+Flowers have five petals.

-Stem: Are erect, up to 2 m tall.
-Wild Parsnip stems are grooved and covered in sparse hairs.
+Stem: Erect, up to 2 m tall.
+Wild parsnip stems are grooved and covered in sparse hairs.

-Leaves: Are alternate, pinnately-compound, branched and have saw-toothed edges.
-Each leaf is composed of 5-15 mitten-shaped, toothed leaflets.
+Leaves: Alternate, pinnately compound, branched and have saw-toothed edges.
+Leaves are each composed of 5 – 15 mitten-shaped, toothed leaflets.
 Basal leaves are up to 40 cm long and 20 cm wide; the size of the leaves decreases up the stems.
-Leaves can be smooth or hairy.

 Similar Species